-HNTB, the LTK sub consultant working on the Centralized Equipment Maintenance and Operations Facility (CEMOF), began design work on the recently approved improvement plan.
+HNTP, the LTK sub-consultant working on the Centralized Equipment Maintenance and Operations Facility (CEMOF), has begun working on 60% Design for the upgrade.

 2.1 Funding Partners Participation in PCEP

 The PCEP has a series of weekly, biweekly, monthly and quarterly meetings to coordinate all aspects of the program.
 The meetings are attended by project staff with participation by our funding partners in accordance with the Funding Partners Oversight Protocol.
 A summary of funding partner meetings and invitees can be found in Appendix B.